JaceyLynn/art-a-hack-2025/README.md

 # art-a-hack-2025

-in your terminal you need to do:
+How to setup your local server to run this webpage!
 1. put in your open ai api key in server.js!
+   Then in the mac terminal do the following
-2. cd your file folder path
+3. cd your file folder path
-3. npm install
+4. npm install
-4. npm start
+5. npm start
-5. node server.js
+6. node server.js
 if you see ✅ Server running at http://localhost:3000 then it is working!